 We have picked out below some considerations for employers:

-• Employers who do not offer ‘day one’ company sick pay may see an increase in short term absences as a result of the move to make SSP available from the first day of absence, albeit the government recognises that some employees may be worse off as a result of these changes.
+• Employers who do not offer ‘day one’ company sick pay may see an increase in short term absences as a result of SSP becoming available from the first day of absence, albeit the government recognises that some employees may be worse off as a result of these changes.
 Proactive absence management will be one of the best ways to help to mitigate the risk of increased short-term absences.
 Effective return to work check-ins or meetings with employees returning from sick days will take on increasing importance.

 • Employers who offer company sick pay should review their contractual terms and any sick pay policy documentation to see how these dovetail with SSP eligibility rules and to determine whether any changes to terms or policies are required.